 This class is for projects that do not have exhibit classes in the fair.
-Projects must be shown on member's enrollment card.
+PET division was added to the Project Notebooks/Displays.
+Any of the classes below may be done over a pet project.

 This class is for 4-H projects which do not lend themselves easily to fair exhibition.

-Educational project notebooks and displays are exhibited for a 4-Her to tell about something they learned in a 4-H project.
+Educational project notebooks and displays are exhibited for a 4-H member to tell about something they learned in a 4-H project.
 It is important that notebooks and displays contain pertinent, easy to read information.

-The following criteria will be considered when judging notebooks and displays: General Appearance (30 Points)
+The following criteria will be considered when judging notebooks and displays:

+General Appearance (30 Points)